Kangarli District: Historical monuments

 Like the rest of Nakhchivan Autonomous Republic, there are many ancient monuments, evidencing that the land was inhabited in the earliest times: the Chilkhangala mounds, the Gazma Cave and the ancient settlements of Galadzhig, Govurgala, Damlama, Gulamtepe and Balatepe.

 There are also newer monuments - the Jami Mosque (18th century) in the village of Khok, a mosque of the 18th century and a bath of the 19th century in the village of Shakhtakhty.

 Population

 According to the State Statistics Committee, as of 2018, the population of city recorded 32,200 persons, which increased by 6,900 persons (about 27 percent) from 25,300 persons in 2004.
-15,900 of total population are men, 16,300 are women.
+Of the total population, 15,900 are men and 16,300 are women.
 More than 10,9 percent of the population (about 8,200 persons) consists of young people and teenagers aged 14–29.